autonity/autonity.py/README.md

 To contribute a feature that isn't tracked in an existing issue, please first open a new issue describing the feature before commencing development.

+### Contributing a hotfix

+To qualify as a _hotfix_:

+- _relevance_: the bug affects the most recent release of the software
+- _severity_: the bug has an adverse impact on users of the software
+- _compatibility_: the fix for the bug is fully backwards-compatible

+Contributing a _hotfix_:

+- _Develop the fix on top of `stable`_.
+Create a new branch starting from the `stable` branch to develop and test the fix.
+- _Open a pull request against `stable`_.
+Create a new pull request with the changes and set `stable` as the target branch.

 ## Reporting a vulnerability